 Loading...

-Brasilia's creative pulse is felt in its streets — in the music drifting from open doors, the murals on unexpected walls, and the galleries tucked into neighborhoods that guidebooks overlook.
+Brasilia's creative pulse is felt in its streets — in the murals near Cathedral of Brasilia (Niemeyer), in the galleries tucked into neighborhoods that most visitors pass without noticing.
 Walking is the only way to find them.
+Look for Santuario Dom Bosco — a creative corner that guidebooks consistently overlook.

 Brasilia is the modernist capital of Brazil, designed from scratch in the 1950s by Oscar Niemeyer and Lucio Costa.
 Walking its monumental axis and futuristic government buildings is like exploring a city-sized architectural exhibition.